ibehren1/sample-pace-data-analytics-ml-ai/docs/demo/exploring-daivi-athena.md

 Next, we will inspect the result output in our S3 output bucket.
 - On the top search bar, search for "S3"
 - In the S3 homepage, you would see all the created buckets of our project
-- In the "Find buckets by name", search and select `nexus-{environment-name}-athena-output-primary`
+- In the "Find buckets by name", search and select `daivi-{environment-name}-athena-output-primary`

 ![Athena demo](../images/demo/athena/athena-6.png)